 People tell us that one of their main concerns with a home renovation is choosing builders, contractors and trades, and then working with them.
 That’s partly why they engage us to manage it all.
 However, the reality is that the vast majority of contractors are decent folk looking to delight their clients.
 This article offers guidance on choosing and working with good contractors.

 If you are going to renovate a house, the chances are that you will need to employ a contractor; this should be a pleasurable experience.
-You just need to prepare and plan well, have realistic expectations and make informed choices.
-Problems will arise from time to time, but working through those problems with a quality contractor can be an enriching process.
+You just need to prepare and plan, have realistic expectations and make informed choices.
+Problems will arise from time to time, but working through those problems with a quality contractor can be very rewarding.

 what is quality?

 One of the first questions I was ever asked at interview was the meaning of “quality”.
 I probably gave one of the standard, boring answers: “fit for purpose”, “meets the specification”, “fulfils expectation”, and so on.
 But over the years, I grew to look at quality differently, particularly as it applies to tradesmen and women.

 Quality is about really understanding a task (I mean really understanding it).
 It applies as much to making a dining table as it does to a being a great footballer, scientist or plumber.
 If you’ve ever read Zen and the Art of Motorcycle Maintenance by Robert Pirsig, you’ll understand this better.
 Only by becoming “at one” with the machine will you know how and when to maintain it, solve its problems, and truly enjoy the relationship.